suzuki-shunsuke/guide-github-action-renovate/docs/detail.md

 ### :bulb: Consider self-hosted runner to save money

-As I mentioned above, you have to run some additional jobs.
+As we mentioned above, you have to run some additional jobs.

 - `status-check`
 - `path-filter`